Camponotus fellah

 Camponotus fellah is a species of carpenter ant found across the Middle East and North Africa.
-This species was formally described by Dalla Torre in 1893.
-A C. fellah queen holds the record for Israeli ant longevity, surviving for 26 years (1983-2009) in a laboratory environment.
+This species was named as a variety of Camponotus maculatus race oasium by Emery in 1891, as cited by Dalla Torre in 1893.
+A C. fellah queen holds the record for Israeli ant longevity, surviving for 26 years (1983–2009) in a laboratory environment.

 Basic biology

 Camponotus fellah is monogynous (i.e., colonies consist of a single queen), with polymorphic workers.
 Queens are singly inseminated meaning that all workers in a colony are full sisters.
 Colonies are generally found in dry and warm habitats including coastal dunes and deserts.